Jonathan Brick is a Watford-based writer and editor.

-I’ve written for plenty of sports publications, including Late Tackle magazine (a bi-monthly title), Stand Against Modern Football (a quarterly title dedicated to fan culture), Our Football League and Golden Pages (a Watford FC fanzine).
+I’ve written for plenty of sports publications, including Stand Against Modern Football (a quarterly title dedicated to fan culture), Our Football League and Golden Pages (a Watford FC fanzine).
+I am currently working on a series for Late Tackle magazine, released every other month, celebrating great football literature, including books by Mike Calvin, Simon Kuper and Eamon Dunphy.

 I was also featured in FourFourTwo and have written pieces on statues, the postwar era and football literature for Football Paradise.